calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 ### Key columns

 The key fields for our analysis thus are:
-- `kick_distance_yards`: this is the actual distance kicked, thus including the 10 yards between the goal line and the actual goal posts, well as the ~7 yards from the spot of the kick to the line of scrimmage.
+- `kick_distance_yards`: this is the actual distance kicked, thus including the 10 yards between the goal line and the actual goal posts, as well as the ~7 yards from the spot of the kick to the line of scrimmage.
-- `kick_angle_horizontal_degrees`: this is the theoretical horizontal angle of the kick based on distance and our model of kick geometry introduced below
+- `kick_angle_horizontal_degrees`: this is the theoretical horizontal angle of the kick based on the kick distance and our model of kick geometry introduced below
 - `is_field_goal_success`: boolean indicating success of failure of the field goal
 - `field_goals`: integer (1 at the row level) counting the total number of FG attempts
 - `successful_field_goals`: integer (0 or 1 at the row level) counting the total number of successful FG attempts